-In our opinion, the assumptions and methods used in the 2018 funding valuations (and 2019 GASB valuations) of the aforementioned plans are reasonable and comply with the Governmental Accounting Standards Board (GASB) Statement Nos.
-68 and 75 and are in compliance with practices promulgated by the Actuarial Standards.
+In our opinion, the assumptions and methods used in the 2019 funding valuations (and 2020 GASB valuations) of the aforementioned plans are reasonable and comply with the Governmental Accounting Standards Board (GASB) Statement Nos.
+68 and 75 and the practices promulgated by the Actuarial Standards.